Problem

 Conclusion

-Using STS AssumeRole allows a single Lambda runtime to operate across accounts while maintaining strong account isolation.
+STS AssumeRole lets one Lambda runtime operate across accounts while preserving account isolation.